robenkleene/audio-references/logic-pro/exs24.md

 ## Ableton Live Import

 To import the instrument into Ableton Live, since we usually just want to use the kit for a single project, the best method is to first copy the `.exs` file and samples into the Ableton Live project folder, so that that the samples are saved with the project.
 Then drag the `.exs` file into Ableton to import.
 After importing and loading the instrument as a Sampler track, there will be a file at `~/Music/Ableton/User Library/Sampler/Imports` which can simply be deleted.

+## AudioLayer Import

+To import to AudioLayer, in the iOS Files app, copy the folder with the `.exs` file and samples into the AudioLayer `import` folder.
+Then open the `.exs` file in the import folder from Files.